Dardir/react-piano/README.md

 Add a text field and play button below the log element.
 When a comma delimited string of letters is entered into the text field and the play button is clicked it should highlight the appropriate keys in order for one second at a time.
 Code should be stored in online accessible version control (such as GitHub).
 Note that code quality is important: readability, consistent formatting etc.

-On completion:

-Email a link to the online version control project to omogbolahan.alli@andela.com.
 The code should work in the latest version of Chrome/Firefox/Safari.

 Bonus points for:
 • Using CSS to add more complexity - the “design” above is just a wireframe